Expert criticises buck-passing on cladding after London tower block fire

 “A new Government must find ways, I think, of stepping up the pace on remediation and holding those who are responsible to account for doing so.”

-Government figures at the end of April showed that of the 4,336 residential buildings in England of 11m (36ft) or higher that had been identified with unsafe cladding, less than a quarter (991) had completed remediation works, while less than half (1,975) had started or completed such works.
+Government figures at the end of July showed that of the 4,630 residential buildings in England of 11m (36ft) or higher that had been identified with unsafe cladding, only around half (2,299) were noted as having either started or completed remediation works.

+Of this, less than a third (1,350) overall were recorded as having completed such works.

 Cabinet Office minister Ms Reeves said housing minister Matthew Pennycook will be taking a close look at the issue.